ci-bonfire/Sprint/myth/_docs_src/general/cronjobs.md

 # Cron Jobs
 The cron system allows you to have many tasks that run at scheduled times.
 This provides a single controller action to call from your web server's cron system or Scheduled Tasks system.
-Because the cron controller is also accessible from the web, applications running under shared hosting without access to standard cron tools can use web-based runners to still get access to the recurring tasks.

 ## Setting Up Your Server
 How you setup your server depends greatly on the operating system your web server is running.
 Instead of providing detailed instructions for many different operating systems, I will provide links to instructions for several common operating systems.

 You need to know two items: 1) the CLI command to have the cronjob run and 2) the interval to have it run.

-The script that will need to run is your webroot folder followed by the index file and cron controller.
+The script that will need to run is your `webroot folder` followed by the `index file` and `cron controller`.
 It would look something like the following, though you'll have to verify for your exact setup.

 	/home/www/mysite/index.php cron run